Disc Golf X-Outs, Misprints and Factory Seconds

 Misprint Golf Discs

 Misprint discs meet manufacturer standards during production, but the flaws occur during the hot stamping process.
-In many cases these discs were stamped multiple times.
-This Dynamic Discs Trespass was stamped twice in slightly different places.
+In many cases these discs are stamped multiple times.
+The Infinite Discs Sphinx (below) was stamped multiple times.

 The reality is, after a few throws disc stamps are going to get scratched anyways.
 Discs that are double stamped are unique, and sometimes create even more impressive artwork.
-The double stamp of this Westside Stag gives it a unique 3D effect.
+Some double stamps give a 3D look to the stamp.

-If you’re the type of person that likes high quality discs, but not high prices, misprint and factory seconds are your best bet for low-cost discs.Disc with stamping error and foil on the rim
+If you’re the type of person that likes high quality discs, but not high prices, misprint and factory seconds are your best bet to save some money.

 Best Way to Find Misprints and X-Outs for Sale